 Know your limits

-When you are feeling emotionally drained you will feel vulnerable too and prone to rash decision making.
+When you are feeling emotionally drained you will feel vulnerable and be prone to making rash decisions.
 This is why we always advise people to think about their non-negotiables when they are in a calm state of mind.
-These might be that you want a house within walking distance of your child’s school or that you need to be able to afford to take your children on holiday every summer.
+These might be that you need a house close to your child’s school or that you need to be able to afford to take your children on holiday every summer.
 Whatever it is, take time to think about the areas that you simply won’t compromise on – and the sooner the better.
-When you have done that, make sure you tell your solicitor so they understand what is important to you and can help you achieve the outcome you really want.
+When you have done that, make sure you discuss these with your solicitor so they understand what is important to you and can help you achieve the outcome you really want.

 Divorce is a grieving process

 Even if you are the person who initiated the divorce, you will need to give yourself time to adjust to a new way of life and the loss of your previous one.
 Nobody enters into marriage expecting it to end and the fact that it has ended can bring with it feelings of failure, regret, guilt and loneliness.
 It can also feel scary and uncertain at times, especially before you know what you are likely to receive financially.
 These are completely normal emotions to be experiencing and are part of a healthy healing process.
 You will need to re-discover yourself and re-gain control by setting some new personal and financial goals.
-Look beyond your current situation to a time when it is all behind you can help to give some perspective that enables you to make the best financial decisions as part of your divorce.
+Look beyond your current situation to a time when it is all behind you.
+This can give you a fresh perspective to enable you to make the best financial decisions as part of your divorce.

 Our solicitors at Harrogate Family Law are experienced in supporting people through the divorce process and will help you look beyond the present and plan for the future.
-Call us on 01423 594 680 to arrange an initial chat.
+Call us free on 01423 594 680 to talk to us today.